Na dobre i na złe

 Na dobre i na złe ([na ˈdɔbrɛ i na ˈzwɛ], For better and for worse) is a Polish television medical drama series, broadcast on TVP2 since 7 November 1999.
 It is the longest-running weekly primetime drama on Polish television and one of the longest-running medical dramas in the world.
 The show revolves around the lives of doctors and patients of a teaching hospital in a fictional town of Leśna Góra near Warsaw.

 Na dobre i na złe won the "Telekamery" award for the best TV series in 2001, 2002 and 2003.

 Cast members

 Current cast members

-Cast members as of November 2019.
+Current cast members as of March 2024.

 Former cast members

 Former members as of November 2019.